cs1302uga/cs1302-ce04/README.md

    command-line arguments are accepted.
 The expected behavor is that `MyCat` should print the files, in order, to standard output, effectively con<b>cat</b>enating the contents of the supplied files.

-1. From the `cs1302-ce04` directory, use your enhanced `MyCat` program to display the contents of `Printer.java`, standard input ("-"), and `MyCat.java` in that order!
+1. From the `cs1302-ce04` directory, use your enhanced `MyCat` program to display the contents of the following three files all passed in at once:`Printer.java`, standard input ("-"), and `MyCat.java` in that order!
 If your program does not currently allow "-" to be specified for arbitrary file names in the list of command-line arguments, then modify it to accomodate that feature.

 1. Run your enhanced `MyCat` program by passing in two filenames as command-line arguments.
 Make sure the first file does not exist in the file system.
 Your program should catch the `FileNotFoundException`,